MicrosoftDocs/dynamics-365-customer-engagement/ce/customer-service/administer/arc-multiple-cases.md

 ## How automatic record creation rules work to create multiple cases from an email sent to multiple mailboxes

-After the feature is enabled, any new emails sent to multiple mailboxes get converted to multiple cases and a **Related**attribute (new attribute introduced on email activity to capture multiple records that an email can be associated with) is set for those cases.
+After the feature is enabled, any new emails sent to multiple mailboxes get converted to multiple cases and a **Related** attribute (new attribute introduced on email activity to capture multiple records that an email can be associated with) is set for those cases.
 For more information on related attribute, see [Enable users to associate activities to multiple records (preview)](/power-apps/maker/data-platform/types-of-entities#enable-users-to-associate-activities-to-multiple-records-preview).
 The existing **Regarding** attribute for such emails will be blank.
 However, once the feature is turned on, for any existing email records, you’ll see the following:

 - If older email records have an existing **Active** case set as **Regarding**, no new case gets created when a reply email arrives even if a new mailbox is added.
 The replied email gets associated with an existing case and regarding is set to the existing active case.
 The **Related** field remains empty, as no case was created.

 - If older email records have an existing **Resolved** case set as **Regarding**, and the **Wait for a specific amount of time after the connected case has been resolved** option is set to **YES**, and a reply email arrives after the time mentioned in the **Select the amount of time** setting, a new case gets created.
-The new email populates the related attribute for the reply email.
+The related attribute of the reply email gets populated with the newly created case.
 If the reply email is sent to multiple mailboxes, multiple cases get created and the related field gets populated with multiple cases.
 The Regarding field for the reply email is set to blank.

 The following flowchart explains how automatic record creation rules work to create multiple cases from an email sent to multiple mailboxes.